benofben/benlackey/posts/The killer app I want to see for Google Glass/README.md

-##The killer app I want to see for Google Glass
+# The killer app I want to see for Google Glass

-July 16, 2014
-http://comingdownthepipe.blogspot.com/2014/07/the-killer-app-i-want-to-see-for-google.html
+This was originally posted to Coming Down the Pipe on July 16, 2014. http://comingdownthepipe.blogspot.com/2014/07/the-killer-app-i-want-to-see-for-google.html

 ![](killer.jpg)